Cord-cutting service FuboTV is coming to the NYSE: Here’s what to know

 - The offering is being led by Evercore ISI, which will provide a full prospectus when it becomes available.

 - FuboTV says it expects an estimated 370,000-380,000 subscribers for the third quarter of this year, a 28% increase over the same period last year.
-It projects revenue of $50-$54 million for the quarter, an increase of 38% on the high end.
+It projects revenue of $50 million to $54 million for the quarter, an increase of 38% on the high end.

 The offering comes as cable-TV subscribers are ditching traditional bundles in record numbers.
 Cord-cutting was already an accelerating trend before the coronavirus pandemic, but the loss of live sports during the first few months of the COVID-19 outbreak caused additional headaches for legacy cable providers.

-FuboTV, which offers more than 100 channels and packages starting at $65 a month, is one of a number of less expensive (albeit less less expensive) cable-like alternatives that have emerged in the last five years, including live-TV offerings from major players like YouTube and Hulu.
+FuboTV, which offers more than 100 channels and packages starting at $65 a month, is one of a number of less expensive (albeit less less expensive) cable-like alternatives that have emerged in the last five years, including live-TV offerings from major players such as YouTube and Hulu.